cairo-book/cairo-book/src/ch06-03-paths-for-referring-to-an-item-in-the-module-tree.md

     }
 }

-use front_of_house::hosting::add_to_waitlist; // used for Relative Method 2

 pub fn eat_at_restaurant() {
     // Absolute path
-    crate::front_of_house::hosting::add_to_waitlist(); // ❌ Doesn't compile in Cairo
+    restaurant::front_of_house::hosting::add_to_waitlist(); // ✅ Compiles

     // Relative path Method 1
     front_of_house::hosting::add_to_waitlist(); // ✅ Compiles

     // Relative path Method 2
-    add_to_waitlist(); // ✅ Compiles

-    // Relative path Method 3
     super::lib::front_of_house::hosting::add_to_waitlist(); // ✅ Compiles
 }
 ```

 The first time we call the `add_to_waitlist` function in `eat_at_restaurant`,
 we use an absolute path.
 The `add_to_waitlist` function is defined in the same
 crate as `eat_at_restaurant`.
-In rust you can use the `crate` keyword to
-start an absolute path, in Cairo it's not possible that's the reason why this code won't compile.
+In Cairo it's not possible you need to specify the crate module identifier,
+in our example it's `restaurant`.

-We then include three methods to import with a relative path.
+We then included two methods to import `add_to_waitlist` with a relative path.

 For the first method, the path starts with `front_of_house`, the name of the module
 defined at the same level of the module tree as `eat_at_restaurant`.
 Here the